 Yee Hong Community Wellness

-This year marks the 30th year that Tridel has provided support to the Yee Hong Community Wellness Foundation’s annual Dragon Ball.
+Tridel has supported the Yee Hong Community Wellness Foundation for over 30 years.
 The Foundation provides culturally-appropriate care to thousands of seniors and their families throughout the Greater Toronto Area.